 7.20 Where a student is a double degree student, regard must be had to the advice obtained by the APC secretary about whether the student continue in a single degree and if so, whether the Faculty dean is agreeable to this option and any conditions the dean would apply if this option is pursued.
 See 1.3.

 7.21 The APC may exclude either from the specific course in which the student is enrolled or from all courses offered by the University.

 All coursework students

-8. APC Hearing Structure
+8. The APC Hearing and Making a Decision

 8.1 APC members are appointed to act fairly and impartially and to cooperate with the chair.
 The chair is responsible to ensure the conduct of those present and the process is fair.
 APC members must respect the sensitivity of the information which they require through the process and not use or disclose it for any purpose not relevant to the university's management of student progress.
 Importantly the confidentiality of the APC's private deliberations must be maintained.
 APC members must bring an open mind to the matter to be determined and not prejudge the issue.
 Any APC member not able to fulfill these obligations should excuse themselves as a APC member or, in the event that they do not or cannot fulfill these obligations, may have their appointment revoked.

 8.2 At the commencement of the hearing all mobile devices should be turned off or put away so as not to distract the APC members.